Options for Employers When An Employee with Migraines Is Missing Work

 That doesn’t mean you need to take on all the time and expense of retrofitting your existing lighting fixtures, though.
 If your office uses fluorescent lights, consider looking for ways to mask the blue light and make it easier on employees’ eyes. and to prevent the chance of a headache or migraine attacks.
 Let’s explain how we can prevent workplace absence:

-Items like tube covers and light covers can create more natural lighting while also reducing the glare on computer screens.
-The covers can block UV radiation, which can trigger other health conditions like stress, lupus photosensitivity and fibromyalgia.
+Items like tube covers and light covers can create more natural lighting while also reducing glare on computer screens.
+These covers can block UV radiation as well, which can trigger other health conditions like stress, lupus photosensitivity and fibromyalgia, as well as ocular conditions such as pterygium and cataracts.

-The covers are much less expensive than retrofitting all your lighting fixtures and take just minutes to install.
+Light covers are much less expensive than retrofitting all your lighting fixtures and take just minutes to install.
 It’s a simple fix for one of the office’s most harmful migraine triggers.
-Help your employees work and family life and request NatuaLux to support health in your workplace life.
+Help your employees improve their work and family life by requesting NatuaLux to support health in your workplace life.

 Make Great Light offers the most advanced light covers in the industry.
 The selection of lighting and tube covers give you the ability to increase productivity through the improvement of your office lighting.

-It could be a simple change that makes the biggest difference to the health and happiness of your employees, as well as a boost to your bottom line.
+Sometimes the simplest changes make the biggest differences to the health and happiness of your employees, as well as a boost to your bottom line.
 Check out the available lighting solutions today and place your order for better office or school lighting.

-And don’t pay full price, as discounts available for large orders.
+Implementing lighting changes doesn’t have to be expensive either- as discounts are available for larger orders.
 Read our reviews from people with migraine and headache issues.

 Light Filters